 Current Mortgage Rates Frequently Asked Questions (FAQs)

 In this article, we have done our best to detail the current average mortgage rates.
 However, as with any type of financing, some questions are asked more frequently than others, and we have tried to address those here.
-If we have not answered your question, feel free to share it with us on the Fit Small Business forum and we will provide an answer.

 What is a mortgage?